BenjaminSiskoo/nSide/README.txt

    Added PAL support, which reduces games to 50Hz and swaps the red and green color emphasis bits.

-   Added the ability to change controllers for the Famicom, which required adding an Interface#connect method that calls Input#connect.
    Added Four Score support.
 It is split into 2 devices, so for best results, plug a Four Score into both slots.
    Added support for the Zapper/Beam Gun.
+  Light is defined as any Famicom color with a luma of 0x20 or greater and a chroma less than 0x0D, not taking into account emphasis or RGB PPUs.
    Added support for the Power Pad/Family Trainer.
+   Added support for the Arkanoid Vaus.
+   Added support for the Family BASIC Keyboard.
+   Added support for the JoyPair.
    Added support for the 4-Players Adaptor.
-  Light is defined as any Famicom color with a luma of 0x20 or greater and a chroma less than 0x0D, not taking into account emphasis or RGB PPUs.

    Added new board types:
     NES-EVENT              // Nintendo World Championships 1990